-The committee meets at least five times yearly ahead of the Board of Directors' consideration of quarterly and annual reports.
+The committee meets at least five times yearly ahead of the board of directors' consideration of quarterly and annual reports.

-The committee is a subcommittee of the Board of Directors and it is an assembled board that has overall responsibility and takes the final decision.
+The committee is a subcommittee of the board of directors and it is the assembled board that has overall responsibility and takes the final decision.

-Compensation Committee
+Compensation committee

-The Board of Directors has appointed a Compensation Committee comprising three directors.
-The Board Chair is a permanent member of the committee and also chairs the committee.
-The committee members are appointed by the Board of Directors for a two-year term.
+The board of directors has appointed a compensation committee comprising three directors.
+The board chair is a permanent member of the committee and also chairs the committee.
+The committee members are appointed by the board of directors for a two-year term.

-The committee is a preparatory body to the Board of Directors in matters relating to the design and practice of guidelines and framework for the Group's compensation policy.
-The Group's compensation policy is intended to promote sound management and control of the Group's risk, discourage excessive risk taking, encourage a long-term perspective, contribute to avoidance of conflicts of interest and to be in compliance with applicable law and regulations.
+The committee is a preparatory body to the board of directors in matters relating to the design and practice of guidelines and framework for the group's compensation policy.
+The group's compensation policy is intended to promote sound management and control of the group's risk, discourage excessive risk taking, encourage a long-term perspective, contribute to avoidance of conflicts of interest and to be in compliance with applicable law and regulations.